juliaguida/oystercard/pills/irb.md

 => 4
 ````

-Irb is very useful for playing with Ruby.
+IRB is very useful for playing with Ruby.
 Whenever you think "Hey, what would this code do?", try it in irb and see if it does what you think it should do.
 Sometimes you'll be surprised.
 For example, what will this code do?

 ````ruby
 5 / 2